JesusPaz/k8s/README.md

 ## Info

- * NodePort: create a port in every node, you need to use the ip of the node and the port
+ * NodePort: create a port in every node, you need to use the ip of the node and the port.
- * Services: Refers to a set of pods, send traffic based in a policy (labels)
+ * Services: Refers to a set of pods, send traffic based in a policy (labels).
+ * Liveness Probe: It's to let Kubernetes know if your pod is alive.
+ * Readiness Probe: It's to let Kubernetes know if your pod is ready to receive traffic.
+ * HPA: Horizontal Pod Autoscaler.